Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-Now you can use `my-extension.main.component` identifier in the JSON definitions
+Now you can use the `my-extension.main.component` identifier in the JSON definitions
 if you want to reference the `MyExtensionComponent`.

 #### Plugin definition file